October 17, 2013 by Shawn Smith

 For most people, most of the time, the mind works like this: you notice a stimulus (in your case, the presence or the mere thought of video games) and then you automatically respond (you play the game).
 But if you slow things down and take a close look at what’s happening inside yourself, you will probably notice that a lot is happening in that tiny moment between stimulus and response.
 You might notice that, just for an instant, your thoughts, your feelings, and even your body do things in anticipation of the game.

 For example, you might notice a little jolt of excitement.
 You might notice that you feel more awake, or that your thoughts shift from daily anxieties to shooting zombies.
 It might even feel, for the briefest instant, that you’re already playing the game.
 Ahhh, sweet relief.

 That little moment between stimulus and response is your chance to beat your mind at its own game.

 Take a very close look at that brief moment and those tiny sensations.
 Put words to them.
 Write them down.
 Describe what happens inside you.
 Begin to think of those little sensations as warning signs that say “STOP!”
 Training yourself to linger in that moment helps you choose your actions rather than reacting blindly, just like Victor Frankl said.

-Next, as you are learning to stop in that crucial moment, make a list of alternate behaviors.
-Rather than reaching for the game controller, maybe you turn your back to the console, or clench your fists, or step outside the room.
-Create five specific behaviors that will help you physically interrupt the stimulus-response cycle.
-That will give you time to think, which will give you the option to overrule that bossy hippie.
+Next, as you are learning to pause in that crucial moment, make a list of alternate behaviors.
+Rather than reaching for the game controller, maybe you turn your back to the console or step outside the room.
+Create three specific behaviors that will help you physically interrupt the stimulus-response cycle.
+That will give you time to think, which will give you the option to overrule that demanding hippie.